 You can make your instances work for you by configuring them to monitor each other.
-For example, you could create an image that contains an open-source monitoring tool such as Nagios or OpenNMS.
+For example, you could create an image that contains a monitoring tool (e.g., the open-source Nagios or OpenNMS on Linux and UNIX).
 Then, your other instances could report their health to the monitoring instance.